NBISweden/data-submission-documentation/ENA/SOP/study_registration_and_description.md

-# Study registration for biodiversity projects
+# Study registration and description for biodiversity projects

+This SOP describes how to register a new biodiversity project at ENA and what conventions to adhere to for study title, description, release date, abstract, and a short description of locus tag registration.

+## Details

 At ENA, a study is the highest level of order and is used to group objects together, e.g. experiments and data (raw reads).
 By accessing the Study (Project accession number) anyone can find and access the data associated with it.